dplass/keytagger/README.md

 ### TODO

 * Also listen to mouse actions
+* Key combi to turn the tagging on/off
+* Key combi to kill the program
 * Make a nice main function which takes specific arguments, such as for the com port.
 * Encountered a bug that resulted in a TypeError (not an Integer), that seems